rrovetto/Ontology-Development-Guidelines/README.md

 ### Stages of Ontology Development (dynamic and iterative)
-A manual computational ontology development methodology includes the following activities: identifying and scoping your target subject, set of concepts, data; subject/domain research; listing or creating a defined set of terms; a taxonomy and classification system; formalization of the terminological system; identifying applications.
+A manual computational ontology development methodology includes the following activities: identifying and scoping your target subject-matter, set of concepts, data; subject/domain research; listing or creating a defined set of terms; listing statements and pieces of knowledge (e.g., general facts of the domain) to be captured; a taxonomy and classification system using the specified terminology; computational formalization of the terminological system; computational formalization of the knowledge statements; identifying applications.
 The development process is **iterative** and **non-linear**: some phases (or steps) of the development process may be performed concurrently with others and revisited.

-### 1. Purpose, Subjectmatter & Data
+### 1. Purpose, Subject-matter & Data
-- Identify purpose(s), goal(s), or function(s) for the ontology. _What is it for?
+- Identify purpose(s), goal(s), or function(s), application(s) for the ontology. _What is the ontology(s) for?
 How is it intended to be used?
 What are the desired features and functionalities?_
-- Identify what universe of discourse, subject, domain, contents of database, specific application, or set of concepts you wish to model in an ontology.
+- Identify the subject-matter or set of concepts (the universe/domain of discourse/interest) you wish to model in an ontology.
 - Identify the data that the ontology will be applied to (e.g., to annotate), annotate, or be based on. _What datasets, databases?
 What types of data?
 What is the data about?_

 **Meta-level Consideration**: the boundaries or limits of a given target area, and domain are often arbitrary.
 Some domains, perceived as disciplines, are in fact overlapping.
 Therefore there is a degree of arbitrariness when scoping and identifying or creating a target domain.
 One modeler may scope and model the same topic differently than anothe modeler.